Back

 3. Form your full committee with a minimum of 2 members for MS (Chair must be in Field, others can be from other areas).
 Enter changes in Student Center.

-4. Have first annual committee meeting to discuss plan of action for research and a possible thesis outline.
-This is the first milestone toward the MS ** Plan on submitting a written document to your full committee a week before all meetings (this is generally expected).
+4. Have first annual committee meeting to discuss courses and plans for research and a possible thesis outline.
+Send written outline of progress and plans to your full committee a week before all meetings (this is expected).

 MS Year 2

-1. Submit your written thesis to all members of the committee (ideally two weeks before).
+2. Submit written component to all members of the committee

 MS Exam Day